Expected value: Relationship with characteristic function

-is the Fourier transform of $g(x).$ The expression for $\operatorname{E}[g(X)]$ also follows directly from Plancherel theorem.
+is the Fourier transform of $g(x).$ The expression for $\operatorname{E}[g(X)]$ also follows directly from the Plancherel theorem.

 Uses and applications

 The expectation of a random variable plays an important role in a variety of contexts.
-For example, in decision theory, an agent making an optimal choice in the context of incomplete information is often assumed to maximize the expected value of their utility function.

-For a different example, in statistics, where one seeks estimates for unknown parameters based on available data, the estimate itself is a random variable.
-In such settings, a desirable criterion for a "good" estimator is that it is unbiased; that is, the expected value of the estimate is equal to the true value of the underlying parameter.
+In statistics, where one seeks estimates for unknown parameters based on available data gained from samples, the sample mean serves as an estimate for the expectation, and is itself a random variable.
+In such settings, the sample mean is considered to meet the desirable criterion for a "good" estimator in being unbiased; that is, the expected value of the estimate is equal to the true value of the underlying parameter.

+For a different example, in decision theory, an agent making an optimal choice in the context of incomplete information is often assumed to maximize the expected value of their utility function.

-It is possible to construct an expected value equal to the probability of an event, by taking the expectation of an indicator function that is one if the event has occurred and zero otherwise.
+It is possible to construct an expected value equal to the probability of an event by taking the expectation of an indicator function that is one if the event has occurred and zero otherwise.
 This relationship can be used to translate properties of expected values into properties of probabilities, e.g. using the law of large numbers to justify estimating probabilities by frequencies.

 The expected values of the powers of X are called the moments of X; the moments about the mean of X are expected values of powers of X − E[X].
 The moments of some random variables can be used to specify their distributions, via their moment generating functions.

 To empirically estimate the expected value of a random variable, one repeatedly measures observations of the variable and computes the arithmetic mean of the results.
 If the expected value exists, this procedure estimates the true expected value in an unbiased manner and has the property of minimizing the sum of the squares of the residuals (the sum of the squared differences between the observations and the estimate).
 The law of large numbers demonstrates (under fairly mild conditions) that, as the size of the sample gets larger, the variance of this estimate gets smaller.